 - Food Lifeline is dedicated to ending hunger in Western Washington.
 Last year they distributed more than 35 million pounds of food.
 Individual volunteer opportunities include administrative work, picking up food donations, sorting and packing food, and assisting with events.
 Group volunteer sessions are also available.

 - With a network of more than 360 food banks, meal programs, and high-need schools, Northwest Harvest* provides more than 1.7 million meals every month.
 Volunteers can sort, pack, and distribute food, help out in the call center, and collect donations.

 - There are similar volunteer opportunities at many Seattle food banks, including University District Food Bank, Rainier Valley Food Bank, and West Seattle Food Bank.
-You can find more information about Seattle food banks here.

 - Another great way to make a difference is by organizing a food drive at your workplace, school, or any local business.
 Food banks will often provide you with all the materials you need for a successful food drive.

 - There are many different ways you can volunteer at animal shelters.
 You can foster pets from home, help out with events, or take on a number of duties in the shelters, such as administrative support and caring for the animals.
 Seattle Humane* and PAWS are both great organizations that offer plenty of volunteer opportunities.

 - The Somali Community Services Coalition, a non-profit that strengthens and empowers the East African Community, hosts an after-school tutoring program to assist students in the Tukwila School District.
 Volunteers can participate in the Summer Adventures program or tutor students any day of the week during the school year.